-At Growing UP Therapy we, your occupational and physical therapists, believe in partnership.
+At Growing UP Therapy we, your occupational, physical and music therapists, believe in partnership.
 Together we collaborate with you and your child to achieve developmental goals through playful interventions, sharing of knowledge and a nurturing environment.

 While attending the College of St. Scholastica in Duluth Minnesota, I earned a Bachelors of Arts in 2010 and then my Masters of Science in Occupational Therapy in 2011.
 First I explored being a travel occupational therapist, before finding my true calling in pediatrics.
 Over the past several years, I have been able to hone and develop my clinical skills.
 I have advanced training in the areas of Sensory Integration, visual-motor, ocular motor and visual perceptual development.
 I am also a certified SOS (Sequential Oral Sensory) feeding therapist as well as a DIRFloortime practitioner.